tylerdave/pelican-meetup-info/README.rst

     PLUGINS = ['pelican_meetup_info']

-* Then add on of the following pairs of configs:
+* Then add one of the following pairs of configs:

   * If you keep your config file private: